-We will determine the risk of each issue being addressed.
-We will take into account our experience dealing with past issues, versions affected, common defaults, and use cases.
-We divide the issues into the following categories:
+We will determine the risk of each issue, taking into account our experience dealing with past issues, versions affected, common defaults, and use cases.
+We use the following severity categories:

 - CRITICAL Severity.
 This affects common configurations and which are also likely to be exploitable.
-Examples include significant disclosure of the contents of server memory (potentially revealing user details), vulnerabilities which can be easily exploited remotely to compromise server private keys (excluding local, theoretical or difficult to exploit side channel attacks) or where remote code execution is considered likely in common situations.
+Examples include significant disclosure of the contents of server memory (potentially revealing user details), vulnerabilities which can be easily exploited remotely to compromise server private keys or where remote code execution is considered likely in common situations.
 These issues will be kept private and will trigger a new release of all supported versions.
 We will attempt to address these as soon as possible.

 - HIGH Severity.
 This includes issues that are of a lower risk than critical, perhaps due to affecting less common configurations, or which are less likely to be exploitable.
 These issues will be kept private and will trigger a new release of all supported versions.
 We will attempt to keep the time these issues are private to a minimum; our aim would be no longer than a month where this is something under our control